spryker/spryker-docs/_drafts/oryx/orchestration/index.md

 When you are configuring your Oryx application you may need to customise some of it's options which have a reasonable defaults but may not suit your needs.

-For this you can use `AppBuilder.withAppOptions()` API which allows you to customise:
+For this you can use `appBuilder.withAppOptions()` API which allows you to customise:

 - Injector, it's parent and context
 - Global component options such as root mounting selector